nafisahmad/NetworkingProject/README.md

              ```

           Number of clients which can enter the communication portal,
-          Maximum buffer capacity and Client's name length - all are controlled by macro defined globally whose values can be controlled by just changing the values of MACRO.
+          Maximum buffer capacity and Client's name length - all are controlled by macro defined globally whose values can be changed by just changing the values of MACRO.

           By doing so, it makes the code more compatible and simpler to handle.